 For the year ended December 31, 2011, the net loss was $4,502,000, an increase of $343,000 or 8%, compared to a net loss of $4,159,000 in the prior year.
 This increase was primarily due to a 2010 gain from the revaluation of the Company’s derivative liabilities, offset by 2010 charges related to the restructuring of the Company’s debt and a $971,000 decrease in the Company’s loss from operations for the year ended December 31, 2011, attributable mainly to the 82% increase in revenues between the two years.

-Additional financial information regarding CIC’s operating results for the year ended December 31, 2010, is available in the Company’s Form 10-K to be filed with the Securities and Exchange Commission and is available at www.sec.gov.
+Additional financial information regarding CIC’s operating results for the year ended December 31, 2011, will be available in the Company’s Annual Report on Form 10-K that will be filed with the Securities and Exchange Commission and available at www.sec.gov.

 Forward Looking Statements

 Certain statements contained in this press release, including without limitation, statements containing the words “believes”, “anticipates”, “hopes”, “intends”, “expects”, and other words of similar import, constitute “forward looking” statements within the meaning of the Private Litigation Reform Act of 1995.
 Such statements involve known and unknown risks, uncertainties and other factors, which may cause actual events to differ materially from expectations.
 Such factors include the following (1) technological, engineering, quality control or other circumstances which could delay the sale or shipment of products containing the Company’s technology; (2) economic, business, market and competitive conditions in the software industry and technological innovations which could affect customer purchases of the Company’s solutions; (3) the Company’s inability to protect its trade secrets or other proprietary rights, operate without infringing upon the proprietary rights of others or prevent others from infringing on the proprietary rights of the Company; and (4) general economic and business conditions and the availability of sufficient financing.